Cicatriiz/utcp-manuals-repository/README.md

 ## What is UTCP?

 The Universal Tool Calling Protocol (UTCP) is a standardized format for defining how AI agents and applications can interact with external tools and APIs.
+For more details, see the [official UTCP specification](https://github.com/universal-tool-calling-protocol/utcp-specification).
 Each UTCP manual is a JSON file that describes:

 - Tool functions and their parameters
 - Input/output schemas